 It is the student's responsibility to read and follow all instructions on the Appeal form completely and accurately and to meet the predetermined Appeal submission deadline.
 The submission deadline to be considered for a particular term is printed on the Appeal form itself.
 Incomplete, incorrect, or late Appeals will be denied for review for that term and the student will have to wait to resubmit a new Appeal for the next term.
-As noted above, supporting documentation is required.
-Lack of supporting documentation constitutes an incomplete Appeal and will be denied for review.
+Students will be limited to submitting one (1) Appeal per term.